shakeel-faiz/FF/11Nov-10/03-xci.md

     -   You will need XCI game files.
 These files must be legally owned or created from your own game cartridges.
 4.  **Transfer XCI Files:**

-    -   Transfer XCI files to your Nintendo Switch.
-You can do this via an SD card, USB connection or network transfer depending on your CFW and its features.
+    -   Transfer XCI files to your Nintendo Switch; you can do this via an SD card, USB connection or network transfer depending on your CFW and its features.
 5.  **Access Homebrew Launcher:**

     -   Access homebrew launcher on your Nintendo Switch typically via a specific button combination or software exploit.
 6.  **Run the Homebrew Software:**

-    -   Use homebrew application that supports playing XCI files such as "Tinfoil" or "Goldleaf."
-Follow the application's instructions to install and play the games.
+    -   Use homebrew application that supports playing XCI files such as "Tinfoil" or "Goldleaf.", follow the application's instructions to install and play games.
 7.  **Launch XCI Games:**

-    -   In homebrew software, navigate to XCI game file you want to play and select it.
-The software will install and run game.
+    -   In homebrew software, navigate to XCI game file you want to play and select it; the software will install and run game.
 8.  **Play the Game:**

     -   Once installed, you can launch and play game just like you would with a legitimate copy.